segsell/kernreg/README.md

 [![Black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 # KernReg
 **KernReg** provides a pure-Python routine for local polynomial kernel regression based on [Wand & Jones (1995)](http://matt-wand.utsacademics.info/webWJbook/) and their accompanying *R* package [KernSmooth](https://www.rdocumentation.org/packages/KernSmooth/versions/2.23-18).
-In addition, **KernReg** provides an automatic bandwidth selection procedure that minimizes the residual squares criterion proposed by [Fan & Gijbels (1996)](https://www.taylorfrancis.com/books/local-polynomial-modelling-applications-fan-gijbels/10.1201/9780203748725).
+In addition, **KernReg** comes with an automatic bandwidth selection procedure that minimizes the residual squares criterion proposed by [Fan & Gijbels (1996)](https://www.taylorfrancis.com/books/local-polynomial-modelling-applications-fan-gijbels/10.1201/9780203748725).

 **KernReg** allows for the estimation of a regression function as well as their derivatives.
 The degree of the polynomial may be chosen ad libitum, but ```degree = derivative + 1``` is commonly recommended and thus set by default.